Bangladesh police say leader of cafe attack has been killed

 There has been a surge in attacks in Bangladesh in recent years, and dozens of secular bloggers, writers, publishers and members of minority groups and foreigners have been targeted and killed by radical Islamists.

-The Islamic State group has claimed responsibility for many of the attacks including the July siege, but authorities have denied that, saying that the IS group has no presence in the Muslim-majority country.
+The Islamic State group has claimed responsibility for many of the attacks including the July siege, but Bangladeshi authorities have repeatedly said the IS group has no presence in the Muslim-majority country.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.